Akuli/catris/README.md

 ![Screenshot](screenshot.png)

 Install Python and download all files in the `catris` folder.
-If you already have Git installed, you can use it:
+If you already have Git, you can use it:

 ```
 git clone https://github.com/Akuli/catris